Wreck-It-Yuanjie/AV-ownership-modeling/Readme.md

 We examined how trip-level characteristics may influence autonomous vehicle ownership decisions.
 Using 639 stated preference survey responses in the US, we developed an integrated choice and latent variable model linking trip- and consumer-level characteristics to AV ownership choices.

-If you are interested in autonomous vehicle policies, this project is for you! 🖖 👀
+If you are interested in autonomous vehicle policies and ownership modeling, this project is for you! 🖖 👀

 Project page: https://www.sciencedirect.com/science/article/pii/S1361920922001493?dgcid=rss_sd_all